treyhunner/treyhunner.github.com/source/_posts/2021-09-16-how-to-flatten-a-list-in-python.markdown

         ...
 ```

-And we append each item to a new list.
+And then append each item to a new list:

 ```python
 names = []